onera/paradigm/training/Python/01_Introduction/introduction.md

 It turns out that if the workload is sufficient it is worth to do this communication to speed up the computation.
 This is the setting for most geometric operations.
-Even if the partitioning were already well balanced for the operation, the overload of the load balancing is minimal.
+Even if the partitioning was already well-balanced for the operation, the overload of the load balancing is minimal.
 In most cases, this approach is a winner !

 ## Features overview